minio/docs/source/operations/external-iam/configure-openid-external-identity-management.rst

    This procedure assumes your Kubernetes cluster has sufficient resources to  :ref:`deploy a new MinIO Tenant <minio-k8s-deploy-minio-tenant>`.

-   You can also use this procedure as guidance for modifying an existing MinIO Tenant to enable AD/LDAP Identity Management.
+   You can also use this procedure as guidance for modifying an existing MinIO Tenant to enable OIDC Identity Management.

 .. cond:: linux or container or macos or windows